 The share of hours worked by men with 13 or more years of education was 15 percent in 1948 and for women the corresponding share was 11 percent.
 As of 1997, the share for men with post-high-school education was 53 percent while for women it was 55 percent.

-Bureau of Labor Statistics, U.S. Department of Labor, The Editor's Desk, Most hours in private sector now supplied by those with more than a high school education on the Internet at http://www.bls.gov/opub/ted/1999/sept/wk5/art03.htm (visited August 21, 2014).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Most hours in private sector now supplied by those with more than a high school education at https://www.bls.gov/opub/ted/1999/sept/wk5/art03.htm (visited December 08, 2023).

 - Fatal Injuries to Foreign-Born Hispanic or Latino Workers

 Explores the industries, occupations, and events related to these fatalities.

 - For-Profit, Nonprofit, and Government Sector Jobs in 2022

 Compares the labor force characteristics and experiences of workers in the for-profit, nonprofit, government, and self-employed sectors.

 - Union Membership, Activity, and Compensation in 2022

 Focuses on trends in union membership, work stoppages, and pay and benefits among union members.